freedomofpress/webcat-spec/enrollment.md

 Previous proofs (older AppHash values) can be reused in manifests, allowing for backdating.
 This is acceptable because the security goal is to prevent future-dating, wherein a manifest would be valid longer than it should be.

-The chain itself does not enforce expiry, clients check the expiry using the consensus timestamp.
+The chain itself does not enforce expiry; clients check the expiry using the consensus timestamp.

 The consensus data will be published to a CDN with the following structure: